How to Install and Setup BlissOS on PC (UEFI)

 2. Afterward, simply click on the highlighted .exe file.
 This will take you to a page where you can view the file, but due to its size, you will be prompted to download it instead.
 Click on the “Download raw file” option and the required .exe should start downloading in your browser or any other download management utility.

-3. Once installed, keep this file somewhere you can easily find it as we’ll proceed to download the main .iso file next.
+3. Once downloaded, keep this file somewhere you can easily find it, as we’ll proceed to download the main .iso file next.

 2) Downloading the Bliss OS .iso File